 - Punch down (squish and push the dough back down into the bowl) and divide the dough in half.
 Shape each half into loaves by rolling into a long tube (tuck in and pinch the ends) and placing in greased 8” loaf pans or make one loaf and roll 16 golf ball-sized pieces for dinner rolls and place into a greased 8 x 8 pan.
 Cover with the clean towel and allow to rise in a warm, draft-free area for another hour, until double in size.

 - Remove towels, make a quick slash on the top of the loaves only (lengthwise) with a serrated knife and bake in preheated 400°F oven, center rack, for 30 minutes.
 Tap the top crust and it should sound hollow.
 Remove from pans almost immediately and allow to cool before cutting.
 If making rolls, bake for 25 to 27 minutes.

 - Kitchen Science: Misunderstood Gluten

 - 25 Bread Recipes To Satisfy Your Carb Cravings

 - Traditional Irish Brown Bread

-As the mother of three teenagers, Renee Mackey-Burson of Sweet Revelations, often feels the need to knead!
+As the mother of three teenagers, Renee Mackey-Burson often feels the need to knead!
 Nothing clears the mind and calms the heart like icing a cake or rolling a big ball of dough into submission.
 Despite the full time job, the chauffeuring between schools and hockey arenas, this former bake shop owner still manages to scratch bake bread and other sweets for her family almost daily!
 Why she does it?
 Plain and simple: it’s cheaper than therapy.